Enrolment and Registration Resources

 - As a result of the COVID-19 situation, the upcoming ODP courses (ODP100H1, ODP200H1 and ODP300H1) scheduled for late August and early September have been postponed.

 - KPE is actively preparing for a gradual and phased return to campus for the 2021-22 academic year, inclusive of learning/research activities, social activities, and student support services.
 For the upcoming fall term, all 1st and 2nd year required BKin courses will be delivered online and accessible through remote delivery platforms.
 The delivery mode for upper year BKin courses, for the upcoming fall term, will be a combination of in person and synchronous delivery modes.
 While many BKin courses will be accessible remotely in the fall, we encourage students to prepare for a gradual and phased return to campus for the 2021-22 academic year, to most fully engage in the on-campus activities offered.
-The delivery mode for Winter 2022 term classes will be confirmed during the Fall term.
+Barring any public health and government directives to the contrary, we will fully resume in-person activity on campus as of January 2022.

 Enrolment and Registration Basics